-You hear a cracking or popping when the knee hits its full range of motion.
+The main symptoms that cause concern are a cracking or popping when the knee hits its full range of motion.

-What you hear could be the rough spots moving over one another or the tissue that connects bones together (called ligaments) tightening or even just air bubbles “popping” from a change in joint pressure.
-Nothing to worry about.
+What you hear could be the rough spots moving over one another, or the tissue that connects bones together (ligaments) tightening, or even just air bubbles “popping” from a change in joint pressure.
+All in all, nothing to worry about.

 Pain or swelling in the knee, combined with the cracking noise, is a sign that something is out of alignment.
-It could be one of the following:

 Tearing can happen because of an unexpected twist or turn, especially during athletic activity, often when the knee moves but the foot stays planted.

 Cartilage injury or wear

 In an injury, knee cartilage can break off and catch on the joint, which causes pain and swelling.

 Depending on the extent and location of the injury, as well as your current physical state, treatments could include the following: